AdobeDocs/journey-optimizer-b2b.en/help/_includes/content-design-components.md

    For example, you can change the text style, padding, or margin of each component.

-1. Insert personalization fields to customize your content from profiles attributes, audience memberships, contextual attributes, and more.

 <!-- 1.
 Click **[!UICONTROL Enable condition content]** to add dynamic content and adapt the content to the targeted profiles based on conditional rules.
 -->
-1. Select the **[!UICONTROL Links]** tab from the left pane to display all the URLs of your content that are tracked.

-   You can modify the _Tracking Type_ or _Label_ and add tags if needed.